Full-Arch Replacements: A More Affordable Option

 A Revolution in Missing Teeth

-The demand for immediate replacement teeth has led to a revolution in how we deal with missing teeth: the full-arch restoration.
-Also known as “implant supported dentures”, this innovative treatment allows Dr. Bell, Dr. Smith, Dr. Anderson and Dr. Bunnell to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!
+The demand for immediate replacement teeth has led to a revolution in how we deal with missing teeth: full-arch restoration.
+Also known as “implant-supported dentures.”
+This innovative treatment allows Dr. Bell, Dr. Smith, Dr. Anderson and Dr. Bunnell to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life in a shorter time frame than a traditional dental implant.

 Dentures and Implants: Working Together

-Traditional dentures can be inconvenient, painful and unstable.
-And while dental implants are an excellent choice for single tooth replacements, on the scale of a full arch, they can be expensive and complicated.
+While dental implants are an excellent choice for single tooth replacements, on the scale of a full arch, they can be expensive and complicated.
 However, putting these two treatments together yields a solution that works for nearly everyone: implant-supported overdentures.
-During this treatment, four dental implants are placed in the jaw and a full dental bridge attached to them, giving you a full row of teeth in just one appointment.
+During this treatment, dental implants are placed in the jaw, and a full dental bridge is attached to the implants, giving you a full row of teeth.

-- Cost: Because this treatment requires just four implants per arch, it is much more affordable than placing an entire row of implants.
+- This treatment requires two to six implants per arch, it is much more affordable than placing an entire row of implants.

-- Convenience: Replacement teeth can typically be placed during the same appointment as the implants.
+- Replacement teeth can typically be placed during the same appointment as the implants.

-- Bone Graft-Free: Two of the four implants are placed at special angles in the back of the jaw to make the best use of available jawbone.
+- Implants are placed at special angles in the back of the jaw to make the best use of the available jawbone.
 This often eliminates the need for bone grafting.

-- Faster Healing: Less time in the chair and less time healing round out the benefits of full arch restorations.
+- Less time in the chair and less time healing round out the benefits of full arch restorations.

 Full Arch Replacement Procedure